A VERY BLACKWELL CHRISTMAS

 “Come again?”
 I said to her.

-“I’ll distract Ethel and keep her out of my hair by keeping her in the kitchen.”
+“I’ll distract Ethel and keep her out of my hair by chaining her to the kitchen.”

-“Are you suggesting that you won’t have this event catered?”
+“Are you suggesting you won’t have this event catered?”

 “Well, I mean I could, if that’s what everyone would prefer…” she said.